Your resource for pregnancy related health information

-Not everyone loves liver as much as I do, for various reasons.
+Not everyone loves liver as much as I do, for several reasons.
 But no one hates liver more than the modern medical system.
-There have been several myths over the decades, in regards to liver, (that have been debunked) that given this previously common table staple a bad name.
+There have been several myths over the decades, regarding liver, (that have been debunked) that given this previously common table staple a bad name.
 Like the "it filters toxins and therefore is toxic."
 Which we know is not the case.
 The liver is not a storage organ for toxins, it is a storage organ for vitamins...which is why it is one of my superfoods.

 Let's come back to this.
-First, before I continue, I think it is pertinent to explain what Vitamin A is, exactly.
+First, before I continue, it is pertinent to explain what Vitamin A is, exactly.

 UNDERSTANDING VITAMIN A

 There are also synthetic versions of vitamin A. These are created in the laboratory, and are often used in supplementation, and in research.
-They tend to be more water-soluble, and easier to regulate in trials, so are often the form used in medical research.
-This for is also more toxic.
+They tend to be more water-soluble, and easier to regulate in trials, so are often the forms used in medical research.
+This form is also more toxic.

 Carotenoids in the diet are converted to retinol (the more usable form of vitamin A).
-The Liver stores vitamin A in an alcohol based form called retinyl esters. (which is why it is such an nutritional powerhouse for dietary retinol - esters are converted to retinol in the small intestines).
+The Liver stores vitamin A in an alcohol-based form called retinyl esters.
+(Which is why it is such a nutritional powerhouse for dietary retinol - esters are converted to retinol in the small intestines).
 There is a negative feedback mechanism in place that "measures" the levels of retinol in the liver.
-When there are adequate levels of vitamin A in the body, there is actually an inhibition of both absorption of carotenoids from the diet and a decrease in conversion to retinol in the liver.
+When there are adequate levels of vitamin A in the body, there is an inhibition of both absorption of carotenoids from the diet and a decrease in conversion to retinol in the liver.
 The ratio varies from 4:1 to 55:1.
 Conversion is also limited in the presence of other nutritional deficiencies, such as zinc.

 Carotenoids are potent antioxidants.
 There are over 750 of them found in plants with only beta-carotene, alpha-carotene and beta-cryptoxanthin being able to convert to vitamin A retinol.
-Beta-carotene is the one most commonly referenced.
+Beta-carotene is the one most referenced.
 On their own, Carotenoids are potent antioxidants that help neutralize toxins in the body.
-In order to provide an actually function, they must be converted to retinol.
-There main dietary function is the serve as a source of retinol, as retinol is the true vitamin A.
+To provide an actual function, they must be converted to retinol.
+Their main dietary function is to serve as a source of retinol, as retinol is the true vitamin A.

 When you hear "Vitamin A" what you should really be hearing is "Retinol."
 This is the usable form of vitamin A in the body.
 It is ESSENTIAL for human health and development.
 It is converted into retinal and retinoic acid dependent on the body's needs.
 Retinol functions on a cellular level, controlling cellular development and growth.
-Retinol plays a very important part in the development of embryos.
+Retinol plays an important part in the development of embryos.
 Retinal is used in eye health and development.
-Retinoic Acid is necessary for hormone function and genetic expression, as well as tooth and bone growth...all important functions for pregnancy, childbirth and fetal development.
+Retinoic Acid is necessary for hormone function and genetic expression, as well as tooth and bone growth...all crucial functions for pregnancy, childbirth, and fetal development.

 BACK TO THE STUDIES: VITAMIN A TOXICITY FEAR

 So, this specific study that is mentioned in the New York Times was a survey study done at Boston University School of Medicine.
-Meaning the Dr. conducting the study interviewed 22,748 pregnant woman.
-He did in depth interviewing into the supplements they were taking and the foods they were eating.
+Meaning the Dr. conducting the study interviewed 22,748 pregnant women.
+He did in-depth interviews into the supplements they were taking and the foods they were eating.
 98.6% of the women interviewed were well under the toxic amount of vitamin A. Those that were consuming higher amounts, received the majority of this Vitamin A in synthetic form from prenatal vitamins and fortified foods.
-When you read the actual article published in the New England Journal of Medicine, very little of the vitamin A supplied was via natural foods.
+When you read the actual article published in the New England Journal of Medicine, little of the vitamin A supplied was via natural foods.
 The majority was via supplementation.

-The link between dietary Vitamin A and birth defects is literally non-existent.
-In fact, you would need to consume in excess of 20,000 iu per day of retinol (not beta-carotene) over the course of weeks/months in order to induce an overdose dietarily. (if you are eating that much liver, you like liver way more than I am giving the population credit for.)
+The link between dietary Vitamin A and birth defects is, literally, non-existent.
+In fact, you would need to consume more than 20,000 IU per day of retinol (not beta-carotene) over the course of weeks/months to induce an overdose dietarily.
+(If you are eating that much liver, you like liver way more than I am giving the population credit for.)
 Not a single study links beta-carotene consumption to birth defects.

-Because liver is a rich source of retinol (via esters), it has been the dietary black sheep for the prenatal diet since the first study linked high levels of vitamin A (via synthetic).
-The amount of vitamin A reserves found in liver is not static and can range from 3,000 iu per 3 oz to 12,000 iu per 3 oz, with some sources (depending on region and diet) can be upward of 25,000 iu per ounce serving.
+Because liver is a rich source of retinol (via esters), it has been the dietary black sheep for the prenatal diet since the first study linked elevated levels of vitamin A (via synthetic).
+The amount of vitamin A reserves found in liver is not static and can range from 3,000 IU per 3 oz to 12,000 IU per 3 oz, with some sources (depending on region and diet) can be upward of 25,000 IU per ounce serving.
 This includes your cod liver oil fish oil supplements.

 LIVER IN PREGNANCY TAKE HOME